Prescription drug abuse

 Your primary care doctor may be able to help you overcome a prescription drug abuse problem.
 However, if you have an addiction, your doctor may refer you to an addiction specialist or to a facility that specializes in helping people withdraw from drugs.

 What to expect from your doctor

 Tests and diagnosis

-Doctors generally base a diagnosis of prescription drug abuse on a medical history and answers to other questions.
-In some cases, there are signs and symptoms that may also provide clues.
+Doctors generally base a diagnosis of prescription drug abuse on medical history and answers to other questions.
+In some cases, certain signs and symptoms also provide clues.

-The use of many types of drugs can be detected by blood or urine tests.
-These types of tests can help track the progress of a person undergoing treatment.
+Blood or urine tests can detect many types of drugs.
+These tests can also help track the progress of a person who's getting treatment.